Abu Simbel Egypt Travel Guide

 Available at dedicated Koshary restaurants, often fast-food style.

-Fresh grilled fish is a regional specialty in Aswan due to its place on the Nile and Lake Nasser.
-Often simply seasoned and chargrilled, allowing natural flavors.
+Fresh chargrilled fish is an area specialty in Aswan due to its place on the Great river and Lake Nasser.
+Often simply seasoned and grilled, allowing natural flavors.

-Look for it in eateries along the Nile river or local fish eateries.
+Look for it in eateries along the Nile or local fish eateries.

 Black tea (Shai), Karkadeh (Hibiscus tea - hot or cold), fresh fruit juices (mango, guava, orange), Turkish-style coffee (Ahwa), local beer (Stella), and wine.